This Is the Army (musical): Touring company

-The end of the war saw the end of the roadshow, the last performance being on the island of Maui, Hawaii, on October 22, 1945, with Irving Berlin once again singing his "Oh!
+The end of the war saw the end of the roadshow.
+The last performance took place on the island of Maui, Hawaii, on October 22, 1945, with Irving Berlin once again singing his "Oh!
 How I Hate to Get Up in the Morning".
 The Army Emergency Relief Fund collected millions of dollars, but the total amount was never accounted for, nor released to the public.